isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

     prevent.
-This means that existing entries for an FQDN or an IP address made for Client-A can be deleted or replaced by entries for Client-B. Furthermore, there are two scenarios by which entries for multiple clients for the same key (e.g. FQDN or IP) can be created
+This means that existing entries for an FQDN or an IP address made for Client-A can be deleted or replaced by entries for Client-B. Furthermore, there are two scenarios by which entries for multiple clients for the same key (e.g. FQDN or IP) can be created.

     1. Client-B uses the same FQDN as Client-A but a different IP address.
     In this case, the forward DNS entries (AAAA and DHCID RRs) for